fivequarters/q5/site/catalog/feed_integration/hubspot-crm-contacts/README.md

-Integrating with Hubspot CRM is easy with Fusebit!
-This example lets you create and list Hubspot CRM contacts from your customer's Hubspot instance.
+Integrating with HubSpot is easy with Fusebit!
+This example lets you list Contacts in your customer's HubSpot instance.